 Amazingly, it’s not the fastest A6 variant you can buy – that honour goes to the 592bhp Audi RS6, which still uses a thumping twin-turbocharged V8 petrol engine.
 The RS6 is only available as an estate, though, while the S6 comes as a saloon or Avant estate.
 The S6 is also around £20,000 cheaper than the RS6 and many will prefer its more demure looks.

 As long as you can afford to buy and run it, there’s very little not to like about the Audi S6.
 The similarly powerful BMW 5 Series 540i xDrive has sharper steering and offers more driver involvement and has fuel-saving mild-hybrid technology.

 The Audi S6 is expensive, particularly in range-topping Vorsprung form, so unless you really enjoy attacking twisty roads, the cheaper Audi A6 50 TDI will likely suffice and the BMW is also quite a bit cheaper.

 MPG, running costs & CO2

-It's still reasonably pricey to run, though, with an official fuel consumption figure of up to 35.3mpg.
-Meanwhile, CO2 emissions of 171g/km place it firmly in the top 37% Benefit-in-Kind band for company-car drivers.
+It's still reasonably pricey to run, though, with an official fuel consumption figure of up to 40.4mpg for the saloon, falling to 39.2mpg for the S6 Avant estate.
+Meanwhile, CO2 emissions of 184-189g/km place all versions of the S6 firmly in the top Benefit-in-Kind banding for company-car drivers.
 This is despite fuel-saving features like stop-start and coasting as you decelerate.

 Fuel and tax will be expensive, then, and so will other running costs: tyres, brakes and general maintenance for heavy performance cars like the S6 tend to hit hard, although Audi’s fixed-price servicing plans will make the bills easier to predict.